-The Dean of Studies requires all sophomores to declare a major in the second semester of sophomore year, traditionally by April 1.
+The Dean for Academic Planning & Class Advising requires all sophomores to declare a major in the second semester of sophomore year, traditionally by March 1.
 The various major declaration forms are available in the Slate Form Library for students.
 When you have decided on an advisor--see "Selecting an Advisor"--submit the online major declaration form and upload an email from your advisor confirming that they will be working with you.
 For the major requirements, please go to "Required Courses."

 When you submit your major declaration form in Slate, it will usually take 1-2 weeks for your declaration to be officially processed in the system.
 You can track the progress of your form at any time in your Slate Portal.
 If this is your first major declaration at Barnard, your form will start with your current Pre-Major Advisor, then move to the Political Science department (plus a second department if you are declaring a double major), and then to the Registrar.
 If you notice that your form has had the same status for more than a few weeks, you can always get in touch with the relevant department to see if there are any issues, and you can always email firstname.lastname@example.org for questions and support.

 When you declare your major, we will add you to our major newsletter, but please feel free to reach out beforehand and ask to join the distribution list--we can manually add you to make sure you don't miss any important announcements!